-Mr. Umang Gupta is an Indian entrepreneur, Silicon Valley CEO and former CEO of Keynote Systems.
-He is married to Ruth.
-They have two children.
+Late Mr. Umang Gupta was an Indian entrepreneur, Silicon Valley CEO and former CEO of Keynote Systems.
 In 1997, he was conferred with the Distinguished Alumnus Award of IIT Kanpur for his outstanding achievements in Information technology & entrepreneurship.
-Born in 1949 in Patiala, India, he grew up in a middle class family.
 In 1971, he obtained his B.Tech. degree in Chemical Engineering from the Indian Institute of Technology Kanpur.

 Mr. Gupta is the former Chairman of the Board and Chief Executive Officer of Keynote Systems, Inc. He served in that capacity from December 1997 to August 2013.
 Keynote Systems is a Silicon Valley, California Company that employs approximately 500 people and had a revenue of $125.0 million in fiscal year 2013.
 The company develops and sells services, hardware and software to measure, test, assure and improve the quality of service of the Internet and of mobile communications.
 It was sold to Thoma Bravo, a private equity company in August 2013.